 - attend the Accreditation Day Seminar.

 To enquire about the next Accreditation Day Seminar, visit the MLAS website or contact the MLAS Administrator, Gary Callaghan on 0121 288 2008 or e mail email@example.com.

 MLAS Accreditation is for a 5 year period, during which time, Accredited Members must undertake Continual Professional Development (CPD).
 This enables them to keep up-to-date with the latest legislation, advice and guidance on renting and letting property.

 Some Councils and Universities are linked into the scheme in that they will only work with accredited landlords when referring prospective tenants including students.

 Both the National Landlords Association and Midland Landlord Accreditation Scheme have useful web sites where you can view the schemes in more detail.

-For additional help or copies of the above please contact Private Sector Housing:
+For additional help please contact Private Sector Housing:

 Download Adobe Reader

 The viewer that is needed to display the pdf document(s) is free and may be downloaded from the Adobe Website.